Top 11 Free Web Hosting Control Panels (cPanel Alternatives)

 Key Features of CyberPanel

-• One-Click Application Installer: Easily deploy WordPress, Joomla, and other applications.
+• One Click Application Installer: Easily install WordPress, Joomla, and other applications.

-• Docker Manager: Manage Docker containers directly from the panel.
+• Docker Manager: Its offer Managing Docker containers directly from the panel.

-• Email Management: Fully functional email server with Postfix and RainLoop Webmail.
+• Email Management: It support fully functional email server along with Postfix and RainLoop Webmail.

-• Security Features: Built-in firewall, ModSecurity, and automatic SSL certificates with Let’s Encrypt.
+• Security Features: Ifs offer Built-in firewall, ModSecurity, Free Let’s Encrypt SSL certificates with automatic renewal.

-• DNS Management: Built-in DNS management for domain configuration.
+• DNS Management: Its also support Built-in DNS management.

 Cons

-• Limited OS Support: Supports only CentOS, Ubuntu, and Almalinux.
+• Limited OS support CentOS, Ubuntu, or AlmaLinux

 Supported Operating Systems